Scrum Master (Hybrid) - IT-Online

 - Drives improvements that are generated by agile retrospectives

-- Research and educate the teams regarding utilization of appropriate features of our agile management tools
+- Research and educate the teams regarding the utilization of appropriate features of our agile management tools

-- Report on team progress, Delivery as well as identified Impediment and risks.

-- Facilitate the communication across different delivery teams to resolve dependencies and impediments.
+- Facilitate communication across different delivery teams to resolve dependencies and impediments.

 - Work with the Product Owner to protect the current sprint commitments and continually refine and prioritize the backlog